AkosLukacs/PuckStreaming/readme.md

 # Streaming data to the browser with web-bluetooth at 80Hz!

-Demo of streaming data from the magnetometer from an Espruino Puck.JS at up to 80 Hz to the browser with Web-Bluetooth and plotting with plotly JS.
+Demo of streaming data from the magnetometer from an Espruino Puck.JS / Bangle.JS at up to 80 Hz to the browser with Web-Bluetooth and plotting with plotly JS.
 In real time :)

 Javascript all the way down!

+## Changelog / release notes:

+### v.0.3:
+ - Update to work with Bangle.JS as well

-New in v.0.2:
+### v.0.2:
  - Implemented battery level service to show how to connect to two characteristics and receive notification

 ![sample graph](docs/sample.png)

 # Usage
- - Upload the [PuckStreaming.js](src/PuckStreaming.js) to your Puck
+ - Upload the [PuckStreaming.js](src/PuckStreaming.js) to your Puck, or [BangleStreaming.js](src/BangleStreaming.js) to your Bangle
  - Open [index.html](src/index.html) in a browser that supports web Bluetooth (tested with Chrome, and Edge "dev")
  - Press the DoIt button & select your Puck to connect to it
  - Streaming start as soon as you are connected